One of the most ambitious SEO campaigns ever.

 Doggypedia.org was a DR9

 Doggypedia started as a fresh domain at DR0.
-That didn’t stop us from taking the project from 0 to 116,000 organics/month in 13 months.
+That didn’t stop us from taking the project from 0 to 116,000 monthly organic visits in 13 months.

 Remember this chart?